philipturner/molecular-renderer/Documentation/HDL.md

 // Lattice vectors originate from the smallest repeatable unit of crystal.
 For
 // cubic crystals, they are edges of a cube.
 For hexagonal crystals, they are
 // sides of a hexagonal prism.
 The vectors aren't always orthogonal, so they are
-// internally translated to nanometers before applying affine transforms.
+// internally translated to nanometers before applying transforms.

 // Hexagonal crystals are sometimes described with four unit vectors: h, k, i,
 // and l.
 The 'i' vector is redundant and equals -h - k, creating a set of 3